What banking and financial services brands can learn from those who are doing it right.

 Google, whose parent entity Alphabet briefly toppled Apple from its top spot as the biggest global company, was instrumental in driving the shift to mobile last April when it started explicitly ranking mobile-friendly sites above their non-optimized competitors.

 A few months later, Google rebranded with its new, simplified, four-colour G identity.
-It scrapped the quirky flicks and squeezed its signature colours into its iconic ‘G’, making it more compatible and consistent for users on mobile and smart devices.
+They nailed the basics of rebranding – it scrapped the quirky flicks and squeezed its signature colours into its iconic ‘G’, making it more compatible and consistent for users on mobile and smart devices.
 Its designers said, “Users now engage with Google using a constellation of devices, and our brand should express the same simplicity and delight they expect from our homepage, while fully embracing the opportunities offered by each new device and surface.”

 Online review giant, Yelp rebranded mid last year with a simpler, cleaner and more modern look and feel.
 Described as the ‘perfect balance between high-tech and high-touch’, it is devised to work across the brand’s web interface and smartphone app as well as brand merchandise and other items.